The simulation scalability problem: why behavioral verification falls short

 This may be the most fundamental barrier of all.
 Simulation tools only answer questions the engineer thinks to ask.

 If the engineer does not think to check the power dissipation in a particular regulator, that analysis does not happen.
-If the engineer does not consider the worst-case tolerance stack in a particular gain stage, that risk goes unquantified.
+If the engineer does not consider the worst-case tolerance stack in a particular reference network, that risk goes unquantified.
 If the engineer assumes a bias network is well within its operating range and does not simulate it, a marginal condition that would have been immediately obvious in a simulation result goes undetected until the bench.

 No amount of simulation capability can compensate for a question that is never asked.
 This is a structural limitation of the current simulation paradigm, not a limitation of the tools themselves.
-The tools can answer any question that is properly posed.
-The problem is that posing the right questions requires a level of systematic, comprehensive analysis that is precisely what manual processes fail to provide.

 The time and resource constraint